 Capital campaigns are among the most intensive fundraising efforts that your organization will undertake.
 With the right planning and shared expectations in place, even the grandest capital campaign can be managed for success.
-This series, revised and updated for summer/fall 2018, will walk you through all phases of winning capital campaigns, including planning, building teams, assessing readiness, developing case statements, donor prospecting and communications, making asks, cultivating foundation and corporate support, and recognizing all contributors.
+This series, revised and updated in the summer/fall of 2018, will walk you through all phases of winning capital campaigns, including planning, building teams, assessing readiness, developing case statements, donor prospecting and communications, making asks, cultivating foundation and corporate support, and recognizing all contributors.

 Sessions will include insight into trends, tips on activating internal and external champions, useful templates and tools, and workshop-style application of concepts through in-class activities.